 It is part-funded by the Welsh Government’s European Social Fund (ESF) West Wales and the Valleys programme, by partners from the West Wales and the Valleys areas of Wales, and by Cardiff University.

-Deputy Head of School, Professor of Operational Research
+Director of the Data Innovation Research Institute, Professor of Operational Research

 |Tuition fee support||Full UK/EU tuition fees|